2024 United States House of Representatives elections in Tennessee

 The 2024 United States House of Representatives elections in Tennessee were held on November 5, 2024, to elect the nine U.S. representatives from the State of Tennessee, one from each of the state's congressional districts.
 The elections coincided with the 2024 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
 Primary elections took place on August 1, 2024.

-Following the 2024 elections, no seats changed hands, leaving the Tennessee delegation at a 8-1 Republican majority.
+Following the 2024 elections, no seats changed hands, leaving the Tennessee delegation at an 8-1 Republican majority.